Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Cluster Evolutionary State

 The velocity histogram of the cluster members has a single broad peak.
 This suggests that the two sides are moving transverse to the line-of-sight.
 Three of the four central dominant members with spectroscopic redshifts have minimal pair-wise velocity offsets of $\apll$\,100 km s$^{-1}$ (red circles in Figure~\ref{fig:lwmc}), providing further support that the major axis of the cluster is aligned preferentially in the plane of the sky.
 Intriguingly, the BCG is blueshifted by 2400 km~s$^{-1}$ relative to the velocity center (Figure \ref{fig:vhist}).
 The BCG has all the spectroscopic features expected of a passively-evolving elliptical galaxy, from the prominent 4000~\AA\ and Balmer breaks, to the G-band and Balmer lines in absorption.
 What is unexpected is the large velocity difference between the BCG and the cluster's systemic velocity.
 It is interesting that, despite its designation as the BCG, there are no spectroscopically-confirmed neighbors at a similar velocity (to within 1000~km~s$^{-1}$).
 Additional longslit spectroscopy centered on the BCG would be advantageous to search for its entourage.

-\subsubsection{The Radio Picture}
+\subsection{The Radio Picture}

 Our radio maps corroborate the general picture of a cluster disturbance, and give clues as to the direction of motion of the NE and SW components.
 The LOFAR LoTSS map depicts emission with a physical extent of $\sim$500~kpc that is elongated along the major-axis of the cluster.
 There are two dominant radio peaks, one roughly centered on each of the NE and the SW components.
 An elongated region of somewhat more diffuse radio emission extends to the southwest of the SW peak with a physical extent 300~kpc, and a shelf-like emission feature is detected protruding to the east.
-A distinctive comet-like morphology of the NE peaktrails off into the southwesterly direction.
+A distinctive comet-like morphology of the NE peak trails off into the southwesterly direction.

 At the higher resolution of the VLA 6 GHz radio map, the NE peak separates out into two head-tail galaxies: one corresponding to the BCG and the other to an LRG (NE inset in Figure \ref{fig:lwmc}).
 The VLA map also detects two LRGs in the SW side as more compact radio sources in the same pointing, and all within the primary beam.
-The tails of each of the two head-tail galaxies are associated with an active galactic nucleus in the center of each galaxy that is ejecting a bipolar jet.
-In these two examples the jets are blown downstream into a roughly-parallel configuration.
-These Narrow Angle Tails (NAT) form as a result of ram pressure as the radio-lobed galaxies move through the intercluster medium \citep[e.~g.,][]{Muller2022}, and are relatively common in galaxy cluster fields \citep[{\it e.~g.},][]{Malavasi2016, Garon2019}.
-Interestingly, in the G165 field the tails of the two NATs are also more-or-less aligned with each other, a behavior that suggests a common ensemble motion.
-Since a NAT will typically occupy the wake of its host, we infer a bulk velocity of this pair of NATs that is roughly in the northeasterly direction, such that the NE component has already passed the SW component and is now exiting the cluster.
-Curiously, G165 is not X-ray bright despite an assumed encounter with the SW component that should have shock-heated the intercluster gas to X-ray temperatures.
-Taken together, this information tempts us to speculate that the NE component may not have directly impacted the SW component, instead achieving only a grazing incidence at closest approach.
+The trails of each of the two head-tail galaxies are associated with an active galactic nucleus in the center of each galaxy that is ejecting a bipolar jet.